A Country Practice

-A Country Practice is an Australian television soap opera/serial which was broadcast on the Seven Network from 18 November 1981 until 22 November 1993, and subsequently on Network Ten from 13 April 1994 to 5 November 1994.
+A Country Practice is an Australian television soap opera/serial which was broadcast on the Seven Network from 18 November 1981 in Sydney and 23 November 1981 in Melbourne, until 22 November 1993, and subsequently on Network Ten from 13 April 1994 to 5 November 1994.
 Altogether, 14 seasons and 1,088 episodes were produced.

-The show was produced at the ATN-7's production facility at Epping, New South Wales; Pitt Town and Oakville, suburbs on the outskirts of northwest Sydney, Australia, were used for most of the exterior filming, with the historic heritage-listed Clare House, built in 1838, serving as the location of the Wandin Valley Bush Nursing Hospital.
+The series was set in the fictional rural town of Wandin Valley, New South Wales and centred around the permanent residents and visitors of the Wandin Valley Bush Nursing Hospital, with other scenes taking place at the associated medical clinics, local police station, RSL club, and throughout the wider Valley, including the neighbouring town of Burrigan.
+The show was produced at the ATN-7's production facility at Epping.
+Pitt Town and Oakville, suburbs on the outskirts of northwest Sydney, Australia, were used for most of the exterior filming; Oakville's historic heritage-listed Clare House, built in 1838, served as the location for the series' primary setting.

-Many other fictional locations, including Dr. Terence Elliot's (Shane Porteous) medical practice, the house of Frank and Shirley Gilroy (Brian Wenzel and Lorrae Desmond), the Wandin Valley Church and Burrigan High School were filmed in the Hawkesbury.

-Several of the regular cast members became popular celebrities as a result of their roles in the series.
-It also featured a number of native Australian animals, particularly the iconic "Fatso the wombat" adding to its appeal both domestically and internationally.
-After the series was cancelled by the Seven Network in 1993, the series was relaunched on the Network Ten in 1994.
+The series featured Gold Logie award-winning former variety star Lorrae Desmond, and several of the other regular cast members became popular celebrities as a result of their roles in the series.
+It also featured a number of native Australian animals, particularly the iconic "Fatso the wombat", adding to its appeal both domestically and internationally.
+After the series was cancelled by the Seven Network in 1993, the series was briefly relaunched on Network Ten in 1994.

 At the time of its cancellation, A Country Practice was the longest-running Australian TV drama; however, by the late 1990s, that record was surpassed by Network Ten series Neighbours.
 At the height of its popularity, the show attracted 8–10 million Australian viewers weekly (at a time when the population of Australia was 15 million).
-The series was eventually sold to, and broadcast in 48 countries.
+The series was eventually sold to, and broadcast in, 48 countries.

 Creation

-A Country Practice creator and executive producer James Davern had previously worked on a similar rural-based series as the producer and director of the long-running Bellbird, which screened on ABC Television (1967–1977).
-In 1979, he entered the pilot episode for a script contest by Network Ten, which was looking for a new hit soap opera after the demise of Number 96.
-Davern came third and won a merit award.
-Although TEN turned the series down, rival TV station Seven Network picked it up.
+A Country Practice was created and executively produced by James Davern, who had previously worked as a producer and director on the similar rural-based series Bellbird, which was broadcast on ABC Television from 1967–1977.
+In 1979, he entered the pilot episode under the name In General Practice into a script-writing competition hosted by Network Ten.
+Davern's script came in third, behind two plays.
+After three months, Ten passed on the series and Davern took the script to the general manager of the Seven Network, who asked for a further thirteen episodes.
+Davern hired Lynn Bayonas and Moya Woods to help him write the scripts, as well as Hugh Stuckey to inject some comedy into the series.
 Davern's contribution to the industry was recognised when he was honoured with the Order of Australia (OAM) in 2014.